nickbrandt/GitLab/doc/ci/environments.md

 Some of EEP features can define a different behavior for each [Environments](#introduction-to-environments-and-deployments), for instance, [you can create a secret variable to be injected to production environment only](variables/README.md#limiting-environment-scopes-of-variables-premium).
-In most cases, these features use the _environment specs_ mechanism, which offers an efficient way to talk about scoping each environment group.
+In most cases, these features use the _environment specs_ mechanism, which offers an efficient way to implement scoping within each environment group.

 Let's say there are three environments: `production`, `staging`, `review/feature-1` and `review/feature-2`.
 Each environment can be matched with the following environment spec: